fybrik/fybrik/samples/multicluster-argocd/README.md

 The application name prefix ('fybrik') is customized and can be changed upon fybrik deployment by changing the relavent helm parameter.
 It is crucial that the ArgoCD application names for Fybrik deployments follow the specified syntax, as Fybrik relies on it when retrieving cluster information from the Argo CD server.

-Note that Fybrik is deployed with clusterScope=false option due to an [open issue](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/3188) in Argo CD, In this mode the Fybrik application namespace needs to be manually created before Fybrik deployment by running the following commands:
+**Note** Fybrik is deployed with `clusterScope=false` option due to an [open issue](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/3188) in Argo CD which causes cert-manager related resources in Fybrik deployment to be generated with a wrong cert-manager version.
+With `clusterScope=false` option Fybrik application namespace needs to be manually created before Fybrik deployment by running the following commands:

 ```bash
 kubectl config use-context kind-control